mgsandaruwan/shiny_spy/README.md

 # shinespy

-This is ShineSpy Mobile app
+This is ShineSpy Mobile app created for IPCV Practicle assignment.

-## About ShineSpy
+### About ShineSpy